Office of the Executive Director for Operations (EDO)

 Deputy Executive Director for Reactor and Preparedness Programs

 Michael R. Johnson

 Executes OEDO responsibility for regulatory effectiveness in the implementation of the Nuclear Reactor Safety Program and the agency's homeland protection and preparedness activities.
 Carries out day-to-day supervision, guidance, and direction of the Offices of Nuclear Reactor Regulation, New Reactors, Nuclear Security and Incident Response, and the Agency's four regional offices.
 Provides oversight across agency lines of authority for all NRC policies and activities related to reactor safety and homeland protection and preparedness.
 Has responsibility for matters dealing with the homeland security aspects of physical and personnel security, information security, information technology security, safeguards, emergency response, and threat and vulnerability assessment.

-Deputy Executive Director for Materials, Waste, Research, State, Tribal, and Compliance Programs
+Deputy Executive Director for Materials, Waste, Research, State, Tribal, Compliance, Administration, and Human Capital Programs

 Executes OEDO responsibility for regulatory effectiveness in the implementation of the Nuclear Materials and Waste Safety Program activities of the agency.
 Carries out day-to-day supervision, guidance, and direction of the Offices of Nuclear Materials Safety and Safeguards, Federal and State Materials and Environmental Management Programs, Nuclear Regulatory Research, Enforcement and Investigations.
 Provides oversight across agency lines of authority for all NRC policies and activities related to materials and waste safety.